-% 06102 GERMAN II
+♥ 06102 GERMAN II

-Prereq. - grade of "C" or better in German I. This course is a continuation of German I. Students will expand their vocabulary and strengthen their comprehension, speaking, reading, and writing skills.
+Pre-req. - grade of "C" or better in German I. This course is a continuation of German I. Students will expand their vocabulary and strengthen their comprehension, speaking, reading, and writing skills.
 Students will continue to learn about German culture and history.
 They will also learn more about other German-speaking countries.

-¥ 06103 DC GERMAN III
+❖ 06103 DC GERMAN III

-Prereg. - Grade of "C" or better in German II.
+Pre-req. - Grade of "C" or better in German II.
 This course is a continuation of German II.
 Emphasis is placed on increasing conversational fluency, vocabulary, writing and grammar skills via the BSU Concurrent Credit Curriculum.
 A unit on Fairy Tales and the Middle Ages is included.
 The course will be conducted primarily in German.
-Dual credit through Boise State University available (German 101) - minimum GPA of 2.7; a 3.0 is recommended.
-Please see page 18 for more information on Fast Forward funding!
+Dual credit through Boise State University available (GERM 101) - minimum unweighted GPA of 2.7; a 3.0 is recommended.
+See page 18 for more information on Fast Forward funding

-₩ 06104 DC GERMAN IV
+4 06104 DC GERMAN IV